 Officers entered a casino bingo hall that was presently closed to the public.
 Officers saw evidence of illegal gambling.
 Since bingo hall was not presently accessible to the public, the court suppressed the evidence.
-Forced Entry Into Private Area of Dental Office Unlawful: Police officers, who were investigating a claim that the dentist had sexually assaulted his receptionist, could not make an unannounced forcible entry into a private area of the business without exigency.
-Entry Into Public Areas Does Not Require a Warrant: Warrant not necessary to enter reception area through unlocked door during business hours, as there was "no reasonable expectation of privacy there." &lt;sup>1 State v.
+Forced Entry Into Private Area of Dental Office Unlawful: Police officers, who were investigating a claim that the dentist had sexually assaulted his receptionist, could not make an unannounced forcible entry into a private area of the business without exigency. &lt;sup>1 See Steagald v.
+United States, 451 U.S. 204 (1981) &lt;sup>2 State v.
 Foreman, 662 N.E.2d 929 (Ind.
-1996) &lt;sup>2 People v.
-Polito, 42 III.App.3d 372, 355 N.E.2d 725 (1976) &lt;sup>3 United States v.
-Little, 753 F.2d 1420 (9th Cir.1984) Customer Business Records Generally, a customer has no reasonable expectation of privacy in information kept by a third party.
+1996) &lt;sup>3 People v.
+Polito, 42 III.App.3d 372, 355 N.E.2d 725 (1976) Customer Business Records Generally, a customer has no reasonable expectation of privacy in information kept by a third party.
 Therefore, you may request access to business records.
 However, if access is denied then a court order, subpoena, or search warrant is required.
 You cannot demand that a business hand over its records.
-Legal Standard Police may request or subpoena customer records without a warrant if: - The company consents to provide the records; or - You receive a subpoena for the records; and - ☐ If the records are digital tracking data, such as cell phone location records, which would violate the suspect's reasonable expectation of privacy in his movements or activities, a search warrant is required. - You comply with state law.
+Legal Standard Police may request or subpoena customer records without a warrant if: - The company consents to provide the records; or - You receive a subpoena for the records; and - If the records are digital tracking data, such as cell phone location records, which would violate the suspect's reasonable expectation of privacy in his movements or activities, a search warrant is required. - You comply with state law.